Christopher T. Middlebrook

 - MS, Applied Optics, Rose Hulman Institute of Technology

 - BS, Electrical Engineering, Michigan Technological University

-Middlebrook has been an assistant professor at Michigan Tech since 2007.
+Middlebrook started as an assistant professor at Michigan Tech in 2007.
 His present research interests include visible and infrared imaging systems, integrated photonic devices, optical remote-sensing system design, and optical beam projection through atmospheric turbulence.
 Middlebrook’s facilities include a 700-square-foot optical research and testing lab, as well as a 500-square-foot teaching optical lab.
 He has access to the microsystems materials and devices laboratory (MMDL), which is well equipped for fabrication and characterization.

 Middlebrook teaches courses and advises both undergraduate and graduate students, primarily within the photonics program at Michigan Tech.
 Students are trained in the classical areas of physical and geometrical optics as well as in lasers, photonics, and solid-state device physics.